-This Protection Profile "Protection profiles for secure signature creation device - Part 3: Device with key import", Version 1.0.2 [6] is established by CEN/ISSS as a European standard for products to create electronic signatures.
+This Protection Profile "Protection profiles for secure signature creation device - Part 4: Extension for device with key generation and trusted communication with certificate generation application", Version 1.0.1 [6] is established by CEN/ISSS as a European standard for products to create electronic signatures.
 It fulfils the requirements of the European Commission as defined in the procedure laid down in Article 9 of the Directive 1999/93/EC of the European parliament and of the council of 13 December 1999 [8] on a community framework for electronic signatures.

-The intent of this PP "Protection profiles for secure signature creation device - Part 3: Device with key import", Version 1.0.2 [6] is to specify security functional and assurance requirements for Secure Signature-Creation Devices (SSCD) in conformance with Annex III of the directive 1999/93/EC [8].
+The intent of this PP "Protection profiles for secure signature creation device - Part 4: Extension for device with key generation and trusted communication with certificate generation application", Version 1.0.1 [6] is to specify security functional and assurance requirements for Secure Signature-Creation Devices (SSCD) in conformance with Annex III of the directive 1999/93/EC [8].
 European Union Member States may presume that there is compliance with the requirements laid down in Annex III of the Directive [8] when an electronic signature product is evaluated according to a Security Target (ST) that is compliant with this PP.

-This Protection Profile describes core security requirements for a secure device that can import a signing key (Signature Creation Data, SCD) and operates to create electronic signatures with the imported key.
-A device evaluated according to this Protection Profile and used in the specified environments can be trusted to create any type of digital signature, in particular advanced electronic signatures as defined in the Directive [8] are covered.
+This Protection Profile describes core security requirements for a secure device that can generate a signing key (Signature Creation Data, SCD) and operates to create electronic signatures with the generated key.
+A device evaluated according to this Protection Profile and used in the specified environments can be trusted to create any type of electronic signature, in particular advanced electronic signatures as defined in the Directive [8] are covered.

-The Target of Evaluation (TOE) is a combination of hardware and software configured to securely import, use and manage Signature Creation Data (SCD).
-The SSCD protects the SCD during its whole life cycle beginning with import as to be used in a signature creation process solely by its signatory.
+The Target of Evaluation (TOE) is a combination of hardware and software configured to securely create, use and manage Signature Creation Data (SCD).
+The SSCD protects the SCD during its whole life cycle as to be used in a signature creation process solely by its signatory.

-The TOE comprises all IT security functionality necessary to ensure the secrecy of the SCD and the security of the digital signature.
+The TOE comprises all IT security functionality necessary to ensure the secrecy of the SCD and the security of the electronic signature.